Higher Education Initiative

 and Greater Phoenix, and to attract out-of-state students to the

 In 2011, the city released a higher education RFI to seek

 providers who were interested in expanding to Mesa.
 The City

 received interest from several institutions and in January 2012

 that success, the City announced partnerships with Albright

 College, Westminster College and Wilkes University.

-Westminster and Wilkes will be tenants in the
+Westminster and Wilkes currently reside in the downtown Mesa

 Learn More About Mesa's Newest